JHauth/react-native-template/README.md

 # react-native-template
-Expo Typescript template with ESLint, Prettier, LintStaged, commit-lint and Husky Setup with yarn
+Expo Typescript template with ESLint, Prettier, LintStaged, commit-lint and Husky.
+Setup with yarn

 # Init